Multiplatform Journalism (20 credits)

 Arts and Lifestyle Journalism: Practice (20 credits)

-You’ll develop skills in a range of journalistic forms relating to your chosen pathway, focusing on primary and secondary research, building narratives and promoting your work on social media.
+You’ll develop skills in a range of journalistic forms relating to Arts and Lifestyle Journalism, focusing on primary and secondary research, building narratives and promoting your work on social media.

 This will include reviewing, profile writing and reported features for print and online, and you’ll also be encouraged to experiment with creative approaches to your journalistic practice.